ddc-java/ddc-day/formatting.md

 MVC is a more specific form of the general principle of _separation of concerns_ (SoC).
 ```

-(Note that unlike a list item, the asterisk at the start of an abbreviation is not followed by a space, but by the left bracket of the abbreviation.)
+(Note that unlike a list item, the asterisk at the start of an abbreviation is not followed immediately by a space, but by the left bracket of the abbreviation.)

 The above will be rendered as